 For further information about Chester check Wikipedia site.
 The united Kingdom’s currency is the Pound (£, GBP).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Chester:
+What to see and do in Chester and nearby:

 - Chester Railway Station located towards the northeast of the walled city centre, was opened in 1848, with a neoclassical Italianate frontage.